aurorax-space/pyaurorax/README.md

 Documentation can be found at [here](https://docs.aurorax.space/python_libraries/pyaurorax/overview)

-PyAuroraX officially supports Python 3.6+.
+PyAuroraX officially supports Python 3.6, 3.7, 3.8, and 3.9 (Python 3.10 not currently supported).

 ## Installation